Taraia: Conquest of Ōtātara

-The people of Heipipi told Taraia that the fertile territory to the south was controlled by a fortress at Ōtātara (Taradale) on the Tutaekuri River. Ōtātara was held by Tū-rauha of Ngāti Awa held it.
+The people of Heipipi told Taraia that the fertile territory to the south was controlled by a fortress at Ōtātara (Taradale) on the Tūtaekurī River. Ōtātara was held by Tū-rauha of Ngāti Awa held it.
 After Tunui gave them a feast of paua at Puaro a Taraia, they planned their attack.

 Ōtātara was extremely well-defended, but the defenders had become complacent.
 Taraia hid half his force along the northern approach to the fortress and the other half in caves above the river.
 At dawn, the men in the caves launched an attack.
 The defenders charged down to meet the attackers, at which point the men hidden to the north of the fortress attacked and took Ōtātara.
 With this conquest, Taraia had brought the Heretaunga Plains under Ngāti Kahungunu control.